civilizemars/mars/README.md

 - Let user choose between different layers / WMTS map source.
 Like in [this example](https://source.opennews.org/articles/how-we-made-rewind-red-planet), where users can choose between a normal Mars map today, and one with water on the lower surface of Mars.
 - Click one section - like a square of 100 kilometers - to show a black square line around that same area.
 Similar to this:
 ![mars_version2](https://user-images.githubusercontent.com/79759818/110023594-a038a800-7d2d-11eb-960c-5660e8b69b12.jpg)
+- Set up our own WMTS map server.
+Because we don't want to get rate limited by the NASA API, and we want to serve our own images.

 ---